 This fishing road trip begins with bass at Walt Disney World and ends with tarpon, snook and redfish on sunny Tampa Bay.

-It’s December.
+It’s Winter.
 For those in northern states that means cold and snow—the kind of weather you want to escape from.
 Maybe you’ve been planning to take the family on a holiday vacation or perhaps you have your eye on a winter break getaway with the kids.
 If Florida’s not yet on your destination list, it should be.
 Few states offer as much warm sunshine and family fun.
 From white sand beaches to major attractions, like Walt Disney World and the Universal Orlando Resort, Florida has it all.
 And if you like to fish, few states are better.

 Want to make some family memories?
 Pack up the kids and head to Orlando where you can enjoy (and even fish) at the Walt Disney World Resort.
 But don’t stop there.
 Just a short drive away the saltwater fishing, beaches, and outdoor fun of Tampa await.
 Here’s a fishing road trip the whole family can enjoy, with lots of adventures along the way to keep everyone happy.